tri-cods/html-css/sections/create_site.md

 [<<<Back](conventions.md) | [Next>>>](css_basic.md)

-#  ACTIVITY: Create a Course Site!
+#  ACTIVITY: Create an Institute Site!

-Using the tags we've just reviewed, and two additional ones (see below) begin creating an introductory page for a course you teach.
+Using the tags we've just reviewed, and two additional ones (see below) begin creating an introductory page for your future institute.

-The first step is creating a new page.
-Call this page `Course.html` and remember the conditions of where to save it.
+On your desktop, create a new folder called `Institute_Site`.

+Create a `index.html` file inside that folder.
+This will be the homepage or landing page of your site.

-## You page should include the following:
+## This page should include the following:
 <p>
     <ul>
         <li> Doctype </li>